 Any PII you choose to provide FSIS will be used only for the purpose for which you provided it.
 We will protect your information consistent with the principles of the Privacy Act of 1974, the E-Government Act of 2002, and the Federal Records Act.

 We do collect some technical information that does not include PII when you visit our site, as explained below.

 Information Collected and Stored Automatically

-If you do nothing during your visit but browse through the web site, read pages, or download information, we will gather and store certain information about your visit automatically.
+When you browse through the website, read pages, or download information, we may gather and store certain information about your visit automatically.
 This information does not identify you personally.
 We automatically collect and store:

 - The Internet domain (for example, "xcompany.com" or "yourschool.edu") and IP address (a number that is automatically assigned to your computer whenever you are surfing the web) from which you access our site;

 - The type of browser and operating system used to access our site;

 - The date and time you access our site;